anthobarbarich/paradisecity/content/practical.md

       (Payconiq, VISA, etc) and you’re good to go.
 More information about the app can be found soon on our website and at the festival itself.
     question: HOW DO I CHARGE MY PARADISE CITY WRISTBAND DURING THE FESTIVAL?
+  - answer: >-
+      After every order you place at a bar, your left over credits will be shown on the device.
+If for some reason you forget how many credits you have left, just go to a bar or cash desk and ask one of our crew members.
+    question: 'ALL RIGHT, BUT HOW DO I KNOW HOW MANY CREDITS ARE LEFT ON MY WRISTBAND?'
+  - answer: >-
+      If you still have some money left on your wristband after the festival, you can simply ask for a refund on our website after the festival.
+More information on how and where to get your refund will be given after the festival.

+      New this year is that you will also be able to donate your credits that are left on your wristband to a good cause.

+      And no worries, there is no GPS tracking device placed in your wristband, so the Paradise City Big Brother crew won’t be able to track you down.
+      But… this is on our to-do-list for our edition in 2084.

+      Note: If you would like to get a refund, please be aware that there will be a small service fee charged.
+(Amount not yet known: Playpass will set it for us, but it will be around 0.50euro)
+    question: >-
+      SO, CAN I RECOVER THE MONEY REMAINING ON THE WRISTBAND WHEN I LEAVE THE FESTIVAL?
+  - answer: >-
+      No limit.
+Sky is the limit.

+      For your own safety the maximum amount you can recharge at once is 450 euros.
+    question: IS THERE A LIMIT TO THE AMOUNT I CAN RECHARGE?
+  - answer: >-
+      We do not have ATM machines for paper money at Paradise City!
+BUT… we do have some special Paradise City ATM’s where you can charge your wristband with your card.
+One ATM is located at our campsite (Paradise Inn) and the others ATM’s are spread over the festival ground.
+    question: ARE THERE ATM'S AT PARADISE CITY?
+  - question: CAN I CHARGE MY WRISTBAND AT PARADISE INN (CAMPSITE)
 safety:
   - answer: >-
       There is a first aid station permanently present on site, clearly marked